franke-hub/SDL/src/doc/Journal/Journal.md

 update to SocketSelect while it's in progress.
 Select operations can have an arbitrarily long timeout.

-I looks like pub::SocketSelect can be greatly improved, working more like Linux epoll in non-Linux environments.
+I looks like pub\::SocketSelect can be greatly improved, working more like Linux epoll in non-Linux environments.
 The Socket lookup can be made easier and quicker by having the list of Sockets indexed by the file descriptor.
 We can add an additional Socket, owned by SocketSelect, that can be part of every poll request.
 With this, when a change to the polling list needs to be made, it can be instantiated quickly.
-Also, we can separately maintain a (locked) updated polling list which would be instantiated at the next SocketSelect::select operation.
+Also, we can separately maintain a (locked) updated polling list which would be instantiated at the next SocketSelect\::select operation.
 When the updated polling list is created, we signal the change by writing a simple message on the owned socket, completing any active poll operation.